Amith-K-A/Transaction/README.md

         }

 3. `/transactions?walletId=1243434&skip=0&limit=10`
-    Type GET, Returns transactions of wallet using limt and skip as query.
+    Type GET, Returns transactions of the wallet using limit and skip as the query.

     Example: https://transactions01backend.herokuapp.com/transactions?walletId=61c877a534b57b001647449f&skip={0}&limit={10}